 Clinically isolated syndromes.
 “Clinically isolated syndromes” include optic neuritis, transverse myelitis, and solitary brainstem lesions.
 They evolve into multiple sclerosis most often when the MRI T2 lesion load is high and when the CSF reflects inflammation.
 When clinically isolated symptoms appear in parallel with non-enhancing MRI lesions plus at least 1 enhancing lesion, 70% to 80% of patients will have another gadolinium-positive lesion within 6 months.
 A positive spinal tap further increases the chance that multiple sclerosis will develop.
 Partial cervical myelopathy, without brain MRI lesions, often evolves into clinically definite multiple sclerosis if evoked potentials and CSF are abnormal (Bashir and Whitaker 2000).

-MRI, EEG, and visual-evoked potentials are each abnormal in 80% of patients (Duquette et al 1987; Banwell 2004).
-Cortical lesions are less common than in adults.
-However, intracranial volume and head size is reduced.
-CSF is abnormal in 66% of patients (CSF IgG levels are lower in children, so this is probably an underestimate.)
-Bands are positive in only 29% of acute disseminated encephalomyelitis, but in 64% of acute multiple sclerosis, and in 82% of multiple sclerosis at later times in a medium-sized series (Dale et al 2000).
-In first demyelination in children, CSF contains molecules that localize to the node of Ranvier, but not myelin membrane proteins (Dhaunchak et al 2012).
+MRI, EEG, and visual-evoked potentials are each abnormal in 80% of patients, and CSF is abnormal in 66% of patients (CSF IgG levels are lower in children, so this is probably an underestimate) (Duquette et al 1987; Banwell 2004).
+Oligoclonal bands are uncommon in acute disseminated encephalomyelitis, a disorder sometimes difficult to separate from the first attack of multiple sclerosis.
+Bands are positive in 29% of acute disseminated encephalomyelitis, 64% of acute multiple sclerosis, and 82% of multiple sclerosis at later times in a medium-sized series (Dale et al 2000).
+Serum antibodies to myelin oligodendrocyte glycoprotein are increased in frequency in children versus adults.
 The prolonged relapsing-remitting course suggests therapies may be more effective in children than in adults.
 [Neurology 2007;68(16, Suppl 2) is devoted to pediatric multiple sclerosis.]

 Geographic variation.
 The incidence and symptoms of multiple sclerosis are different around the globe.
-It is uncommon at the equator (prevalence 2 to 10 per 100,000), and increases with distance from the equator (up to 200 per 100,000 at latitudinal extremes).
-This suggests environmental factors influence the incidence.
-However, emigrating northern Europeans did tend to stay in temperate climates, suggesting genetic influence.
+It is uncommon at the equator (prevalence 2 to 10 per 100,000), and increases with distance from the equator (up to 200 per 100,000).
+This suggests environmental factors influence the incidence, but emigrating northern Europeans tended to stay in temperate climates, suggesting genetic influence.
 Multiple sclerosis is rare in Asia (4 per 100,000) (Kurtzke 1975).
 Multiple sclerosis in Japan, China, Malaysia, in black Africans, and in some groups of Canadian Aboriginals often resembles Devic disease because it typically affects the optic nerves and spinal cord and occurs at an earlier age than the Western form of multiple sclerosis (Cosnett 1981; Phadke 1990).

 Separate axes with little overlap included the following: